Home >> Dating >> Embracing The “Take It Or Leave It” Attitude

 What differentiates us from the rest is our individualism, which is why it should be celebrated.

 That mindset can be implied in dating.
-Dating is such a joke that many try to mold themselves to evade standing out from the pool of candidates.
-To the point of steering away from their true identity to form part of the pack.
-Why be part of the pack to bypass judgment and finger-pointing due to your unique nature?
-Therefore, one starts to camouflage their special features with the goal to be included and not be left out.
+Dating is such a joke that many try to mold themselves to avoid standing out in the sea of potential candidates.
+To the point of steering away from their true identity just to blend in with the crowd.

-Going the extra mile to avoid judgment can emerged from the negative press given to individualism, which stemmed from having to alter our distinct characteristics to become like the rest.
-Oh, it is so difficult to have a “this is me; take it or leave it” attitude, especially when it is frowned at.
+Going the extra mile to avoid judgment can stem from the negative perception associated with individualism, which arises from the pressure to modify our unique characteristics to conform to the norm.
+Embracing a ‘this is me; take it or leave it’ attitude can be challenging, especially when it is frowned upon.

-With maturity, one acknowledges the importance of individualism by implementing an “this is me” attitude.
+With maturity, one acknowledges the importance of individualism by adopting a ‘this is me’ attitude.

-It’s not your job to make anyone accept you; like you shouldn’t hide who you are to be perceive as worthy
+It’s not your job to make anyone accept you; just as you shouldn’t hide who you are to be perceived as worthy.

-I started to disclose my disability on my dating profile because: 1) I was tired of wasting my time with close-minded men.
-And 2) as an experiment to see how much attraction my profile would get compared to when I didn’t label my disability.
+I started to disclose my disability on my dating profile for two reasons: 1) I was tired of wasting my time with close-minded men.
+And 2) as an experiment to see how much attraction my profile would get compared to when I didn’t mention my disability.

 Not getting many matches due to labeling the disability factor on the profile has been a learning experience.
-It’s comical to witness how close-minded the male species can be.
+It’s comical to witness how close-minded some men can be, particularly within the dating pool.
 First, they match with you, then unmatched after reading the bio.
 Amusing, I know!

 However, placing all the blame on them seems unfair, but not entirely.
 It is human nature to shy away from the unknown rather than asking questions to become familiar with it.
 We all have done it at least once, yet it doesn’t make it right.